-We are working with partners to pilot the single site production, storage and use of hydrogen for our refuse vehicles.
+Working with partners, we are piloting the single site production, storage and use of hydrogen for our refuse vehicles.

-The hydrogen project will run for three years and is a partnership with Storengy UK – who are providing the technical expertise on hydrogen – and involving Ansa Environmental Services, who manage and deliver our waste collection services.
+The hydrogen project is running for three years and is a partnership with Storengy UK – who are providing the technical expertise on hydrogen – and involving Ansa Environmental Services, who manage and deliver our waste collection services.

 The project has been partially funded through the Local Growth Fund, (funding provided by the Department of Business, Energy and the Industrial Strategy).
 This funding is administered by the Cheshire and Warrington Local Enterprise Partnership.